deepbag/Onereaderio-free-public-domain-books-online/README.md

 2. Clone this repo CMD : git clone https://github.com/deepbag/Onereaderio-free-public-domain-books-online.git
 3. Install NPM Packages in this repo
 4. Change the code as you want!
+5. Goto firebase console create project copy config code and paste into firebase.js
+6. Config firestore and authentication in firebase

 ### MIT License
 Copyright (c) 2021 Deep Bag